 Many expat house-hunters in Austria will find it easier to search for properties online.
 These property portals will show you a wide range of different homes, whether you’re after a long-term or short-term rental.
 They’ll also give you a good idea of how the market is at any given time.
 Online property portals in Austria include:

 Essentially, on-campus living is less common at Austrian universities.
 Typically, students live in a hall of residence or in private accommodation.
 Also, Austrian universities don’t automatically allocate a room when you enroll.
 Instead, you need to find a place to live yourself.
-The OeAD-Housing Office provides fully furnished accommodation options.
+The OeAD-Housing Office provides fully furnished housing options.
 These are available during the summer months as well as the academic year.

 Wohngemeinschaften (private shared flats) are probably the most popular form of accommodation for students.
 Ordinarily, students will share a kitchen and bathroom and have a room to themselves.
 Typically, depending on where you study, the average rent will be between €250 to €450 per month.
 You can search for shared flats on JobWohnen.